DvvCz/cpkg/README.md

 ### Cargo

-If you have `cargo` you can install the binary from crates.io.
+If you have `cargo` you can install from crates.io.

 ```
 cargo install cpkg